ChaserTlss/Canonical/writingInterview/early education.md

 #### **High School**

 My first challenge came from my high school entrance exam.
-Under the "Hukou" system in China, getting an offer from Shanghai High School was difficult since my birthplace was not in Shanghai.
+Under the "Hukou" system, getting an offer from Shanghai High School was difficult since my birthplace was not in Shanghai.
 The "Hukou" system is China's household registration system, tying access to local services like education to one's birthplace.
 Non-local people can't access the foundation server, such as education and retirement security.

 After a struggling seeking process, I was admitted to a private high school.
 Since my high school's purpose is to provide education for the non-local student, they find it hard to get enough resources to support their education process.
 But it didn't bother me too much.
 I established a good relationship with my high school teachers, learned considerable knowledge from them, and achieved satisfactory results in the college entrance examination.